rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

 Some other alternative ways to install Nvidia drivers include:

-- Nvidia's `.run` installer
+* Nvidia's `.run` installer
-- Third-party RPMFusion repository
+* Third-party RPMFusion repository
-- Third-party ELRepo driver
+* Third-party ELRepo driver

-In most cases, it's best to install Nvidia drivers from the official source.
+In most cases, it is best to install Nvidia drivers from the official source.
 RPMFusion and ELRepo are available for those who prefer a community-based repository.
-RPMFusion is considered to work best for older hardware.
+For older hardware, RPMFusion works best.
 It is advisable to avoid using the `.run` installer.
-While convienent, using the `.run` installer is notorious for overwriting system files as well as incompatibility issues.
+While convenient, using the `.run` installer is notorious for overwriting system files, and having incompatibility issues.

 ## Assumptions